 Annotated legal opinions are summaries of the conclusions reached in selected legal rulings of California State Board of Equalization counsel.
 The following legal opinions pertain to questions involving newly constructed property

 After the original property is sold and the replacement property is purchased and occupied as a principal residence, an application must be filed with the county assessor where the replacement property is located.
-The claim form, BOE-60-AH, Claim of Person(s) at Least 55 Years of Age for Transfer of Base Year Value to Replacement Dwelling, may be obtained from the assessor's office.
-Some counties offer a downloadable form from their internet website, which can be accessed via the Board's website.
+The claim form, BOE-60-AH, Claim of Person(s) at Least 55 Years of Age for Transfer of Base Year Value to Replacement Dwelling, must be obtained from your assessor's office which may offer a downloadable form from their website.
+You may find your assessor's contact information by visiting the Listing of County Assessors.

 An owner of record of the replacement property who is not the claimant's spouse is not considered a claimant, and a claim filed for the property will not constitute use of the one-time-only exclusion by the co-owner even though that person may benefit from the property tax relief.